Associate Professor in the School of Psychology at University College Dublin.

 Isabelle Zammit

-Isabelle is currently working on her PhD under the supervision of Dr. Laura K. Taylor.
+Isabelle worked on her PhD under the supervision of Dr. Laura K. Taylor.
 She is a teacher by profession and has worked with NGOs in different countries.
 Her PhD focuses on how religiousness is transmitted in early childhood, and how transmission effects children’s prosocial behaviours.

 Mary-Jane Emmett